kawashiii/mask_rcnn_ros/README.md

 Open a command on the host computer

 Downlodad the appropriate file (for example mask_rcnn_lab_choice.h5)
-Copy the file in the models folder inside the docker
+Copy the file in the models folder inside the docker while the mrcnn_ros docker is running

 ```bash
 sudo docker cp mask_rcnn_lab_choice.h5 mrcnn_ros:/root/catkin_ws/src/mask_rcnn_ros/models